yesodweb/yesodweb.com-content/blog/2012/9/improving-warp.md

 enhanced it to support dynamic re-configuration and graceful shutdown.
 To implement these features, I needed to write some boilerplate for inter-process communication using UNIX signals.
-It was really boring and I convinced that making the IO manager parallel is very important.
+It was really boring and I was convinced that making the IO manager parallel is very important.

 When I sent messages about the parallel IO manager to GHC HQ, Simon